European city centres at the heart of urban transformation: the URBACT network Cities@Heart

 The Lively Downtowns Programme

 Launched in 2018 by the Greater Paris Metropolis in collaboration with metropolitan mayors, the Lively Downtowns program marked a strong and deliberate commitment to breathing new life into city centres.
 Originally introduced as a Call for Expression of Interest (AMI – Appel à Manifestation d’Intérêt), the initiative evolved in 2021 into a dynamic framework offering personalized, ongoing support.
 This transformation established genuine partnerships between the Greater Paris Metropolis and each participating city, fostering long-term collaboration and impactful urban renewal.
+Since its creation, the Lively Downtowns program has supported 109 cities and awarded 93 subsidies through its FIMACS fund (Metropolitan Intervention Fund to support Craftsmanship, Commerce, and Services), totalling 43,5 million euros.

-In 2023, with the Bank of Territories and partners (the Chamber of Commerce Paris Île-de-France, the Chamber of Crafts Île-de-France, SEMMARIS, and Crédit Agricole Île-de-France), the Greater Paris Metropolis created the “Lively Downtowns” Real Estate Public Company with an initial investment fund of 150 million euros.
+In 2023, with the Bank of Territories and partners (the Chamber of Commerce Paris Île-de-France, the Chamber of Crafts Île-de-France, SEMMARIS, and Crédit Agricole Île-de-France), the Greater Paris Metropolis created the “Lively Downtowns” Real Estate Public Company with an initial investment fund of 140 million euros.
 This initiative equips metropolitan cities with a powerful tool to encourage greater artisan and commercial diversity within their jurisdiction.

 The Greater Paris Metropolis remains firmly committed to enhancing the appeal and vibrancy of its city centres.
 In 2025, it launched the third edition of the Lively Downtowns program, reaffirming its dedication to inclusive and sustainable urban renewal.
 This new phase tackles pressing social challenges and intensifies support for cities with particularly fragile urban cores.
-By promoting territorial equity and long-term revitalization, the initiative continues to shape a more resilient and attractive metropolitan landscape
+By promoting territorial equity and long-term revitalization, the initiative continues to shape a more resilient and attractive metropolitan landscape.